NixLoar/liven-api/README.md

-# Projeto de avaliação técnica Backend Liven

-## Enunciado

-Desenvolver uma API HTTP com cadastro e controle de usuários.
+## HTTP API for user registration and management

-## Tecnologias utilizadas
+## Technologies Used

-- Linguagem: PHP
+- Language: PHP
 - Web Server: Apache
-- Autenticação: JWT
+- Authentication: JWT
-- Banco de dados: MySQL
+- Database: MySQL
-- Testes automatizados: PHPUnit + Github Actions
+- Automated Testing: PHPUnit + Github Actions
-- Documentação: Swagger
+- Documentation: Swagger

 ## Git Flow

-- **main**: Código em produção
+- **main**: Production code

-- **dev**: Código mais recente e em desenvolvimento

-- **feature/nome_funcionalidade**: Crie uma nova quando for implementar uma nova funcionalidade ou melhoria.
-Crie a partir da branch *dev*.
-Ao finalizar, dê *merge* na *dev* e a delete

-- **fix/nome_correção**: Crie uma nova quando for implementar uma correção **não urgente**.
-Crie a partir da branch *dev*.
-Ao finalizar, dê *merge* na *dev* e a delete

-- **hotfix/nome_correção**: Crie uma nova quando for implementar uma correção **urgente** direto em produção.
-Crie a partir da branch *main*.
-Ao finalizar, dê *merge* na *main* e *dev* e a delete

-- **release/version**: Crie uma nova quando uma etapa de desenvolvimento estiver finalizada e for para os testes finais, na última etapa antes de ir para produção.
-Crie a partir da branch *dev*, após ter todas as *features*, *fixes* e *hotfixes* mergeados na *dev*.
-Ao finalizar os testes e possíveis correções, dê *merge* na *main* e *dev* e a delete.
-Ao ser deletada, a tag de versão do software deve ser atualizada
+- **dev**: Most recent development code

+- **feature/nome_funcionalidade**: Create a new branch when implementing a new feature or improvement.
+Branch off from dev.
+Once completed, merge it into dev and delete it.

+- **fix/nome_correção**: Create a new branch when implementing a non-urgent fix.
+Branch off from dev.
+Once completed, merge it into dev and delete it.

+- **hotfix/nome_correção**: Create a new branch when implementing an urgent fix directly on production.
+Branch off from main.
+Once completed, merge it into main and dev and delete it.

+- **release/version**: Create a new branch when a development phase is complete and is ready for final testing, the last step before going to production.
+Branch off from dev after all features, fixes, and hotfixes have been merged into dev.
+Once final tests and possible fixes are complete, merge into main and dev and delete it.
+Once deleted, the software version tag should be updated.

 ## Postman Workspace